yeagrh/yeagrh/README.md

 18 yrs old.
 autistic + bpd  gay mlm sngl, memory issues </p>
 no dni outside basis ; all the -ists, -phobic, -ism etc. pref dni if under 16.  not interested in discourse, idgaf what u do with your life. im too old for that. so honestly dont try pls. i block freely! </p>
-very friendly, feel free to come up to me & talk ; whisper me if im not answering I offtab a lot! c+h is always welcome!  </p>
+very friendly + openminded i will not judge you no matter what!!!, feel free to come up to me & talk ; whisper me if im not answering I offtab a lot! c+h is always welcome! i may make freaky jokes ( if over 18 ) , and kms but i am never serious!  </p>
 Attack on Titan ++ Levi Ackerman Special Interest. ( # 1 fan over here. )
 Levi Ackerman Yume I LOVE HIM AWOOOO </p>